Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Introduction

-As in \cite{STzX}, our proof of Theorem \ref{THM:wu} also uses the first order expansion $u_N = \<1> + w_N$ (see also \cite{McK, BO96, DPD2}) and the invariance of both the truncated Gibbbs measure $\vec \nu_N$ and the limiting Gibbs measure $\vec \nu$.
+As in \cite{STzX}, our proof of Theorem~\ref{THM:wu} uses a first order expansion as in \cite{McK, BO96, DPD2} and the invariance and convergence of Gibbs measures for the macroscopic model \eqref{fNLWw}.
+The convergence of Gibbs measures require the positivity condition \eqref{positive}, which is almost necessary in the sense of \cite[Proposition~1.12]{STzX}.
+We point out that the range $\frac 98 < \al < \frac 32$ stated in Theorem~\ref{THM:wu} exactly corresponds to the situation where we have strong convergence of the Gibbs measure for the macroscopic model \eqref{fNLWw} as $N \to \infty$ (see Proposition~\ref{PROP:Gibbs2}).

 Nevertheless, compared to \cite{STzX}, our proof of Theorem \ref{THM:wu} has two layers of novelties.
 Firstly, in \cite{STzX}, the authors allowed a logarithmic growth in $N$ in their estimates, which required them to establish an additional probabilistic a priori bound on high frequencies of the solution in the spirit of Bourgain-Bulut \cite{BB14}.
-In our case, we allow a growth in $N$ in our estimate which is slightly more than a logarithmic growth (see Lemma~\ref{LEM:uN_bdd} below).
+In our case, we allow a growth in $N$ in our estimate which is slightly more than a logarithmic growth (see Proposition~\ref{PROP:uN_bdd} below).
 As a result, our approach does not require this additional a priori bound on high frequencies of the solution.
-Secondly, we exploit extra multilinear dispersive smoothing from all second-order stochastic objects (see Lemma \ref{LEM:sto_k2}) and use better multilinear estimates via the $X^{s, b}$-spaces (see Subsection \ref{SUBSEC:Xsb} and \ref{SUBSEC:str}).
-These estimates allow us to cover the whole range $\frac 98 < \al < \frac 32$ where we have good convergence of the truncated Gibbs measure $\nu_N$ to the Gibbs measure $\nu$.
+Secondly, we exploit extra multilinear dispersive smoothing from all second-order stochastic objects (see Lemma \ref{LEM:sto_k2}), which allows us to cover the whole range $\frac 98 < \al < \frac 32$ by using only the first order expansion.
+Specifically, a standard scaling analysis shows that the scaling critical regularity for the deterministic cubic fractional NLW is $\frac 32 - \al$, and well-posedness for all subcritical regularity can be achieved thanks to the Strichartz estimate established by Bourgain-Demeter's $\l^2$-decoupling theorem in \cite{BD15}.
+Moreover, the second-order stochastic terms can achieve regularity $3 \al - 3 - \eps$ for any $\eps > 0$, which lies in the scaling subcritical regime if